 - Micromanagement shortly after filling a complaint

-- Exclusion from meetings, projects, and other workplace functions you ordinarily would have been included on, such as work trips, company lunches, team-building exercises, etc.
+- Exclusion from meetings, projects, and other workplace functions you ordinarily would have been included on

 - Denial of necessary or ongoing training